Jamesliangk9/unsw-restech.github.io/docs/storage/data_archive.md

     [z1234567@kdm ~]$ get-config-file
     ```

     This command creates a file named `config.cfg` in your current directory, which contains the basic settings for connecting to the Data Archive.
+(The command may not work if you haven't created a RDMP yet.)

 2. **Generate an authentication token**